natilosir/ORM-WordPress/README.md

-# Eloquent ORM in PHP
+# Eloquent ORM in WordPress

-This is a simple and elegant implementation of an ORM (Object-Relational Mapping) for PHP, designed to work with relational databases using fluent query building and Eloquent-style syntax.
+This is a simple and elegant implementation of an ORM (Object-Relational Mapping) for WordPress, designed to work with relational databases using fluent query building and Eloquent-style syntax.

 ## Requirements